 Traditional Calçotadas take place in March (occasionally late Feb too!).
 Down as many of these tasty onions as your tummy will allow, dipped in sauces and usually served up with BBQ, live music, sardanes……

-This year, 2021, the calçotada calendar is clear due to Covid.
-But you can still buy them in all the shops and have your own messy feast at home.
+This year, 2022, the calçotada calendar is thin on the ground due to Covid, but you can still buy them in all the shops and have your own messy feast at home.
 Find out more about these skinny leeks!

-This Catalan tradition can leave you in a fine old mess, but onion lovers will sigh with pleasure at these ‘calçots’ (pronounced cal-show) served up with a ’sauce romesco’ at a convivial ‘calçotada,’ (communal calçot get-together) and accompanied by entertainment, live music and dancing.
+This Catalan tradition can leave you in a fine old mess, but onion lovers will sigh with pleasure at these ‘calçots’ (pronounced cal-sott pronouncing the T ) served up with a ’sauce romesco’ at a convivial ‘calçotada,’ (communal calçot get-together) and accompanied by entertainment, live music and dancing.

 Calçots are a variety of long, thick green onion (rather like skinny leeks) that have their peak season in January, February, and March.